How to treat dog fleas in house

 Start with vacuuming every corner of your home.
 Use a powerful vacuum cleaner with a HEPA filter to capture any lurking pests and their eggs.
 Pay special attention to carpets, rugs, and upholstery.
 Don’t forget to go over baseboards and furniture edges.
 Empty the vacuum immediately after use to prevent any return of these unwanted guests.

-See also Best Dog Food With Large Kibble
+See also Best Food For Dogs With Crohn's Disease

 Wash Fabrics Thoroughly